sarvex/magisk-files/note.md

 **Welcome to Magisk Delta - the unofficial third-party Magisk with extra feature.
 Please uninstall Magisk Delta if you don't trust it**

-## d807c1b0-delta
+## 22790980-delta

-- Ensure ptrace is detached from every zygote fork
+- SuList allows to be enabled when Zygisk is enabled

 ### Diffs to 25.2-delta-6